One week in Slovenia is ideal for exploring this green and sustainability-focused European destination.

 Cycle hire Tivoli Park

-If you are looking to save money on a city break, chilling out in the park is a great way to keep costs down.
+If you want to save money on a city break, chilling out in the park is a great way to keep costs down.

 My top tip is to buy a Ljubljana Card for your Slovenia trip.
-This card will give you free tickets to lots of museums, galleries and attractions.
+This card will give you free tickets to many museums, galleries and attractions.

 You’ll also get free bus travel and four hours of bike riding for free in the city.